specialise in a deep tissue technique known

 getting in between the muscle fibres

-the muscle, encouraging it to return back to
+encouraging it to return back to its normal

-will impact on the other systems of the body.
+on the other systems of the body.
+For example

 Encourage blood flow to the extremities, organs